ZhengXinyue/png2klg/README.md

 The most import thing when saving depth images is:

 `depth_image = cv2.resize((depth_image * depth_scale).astype(np.uint16), (640, 480))`.
-To convert depth from m to mm, I don't know why this, but it works(not really...).
+To get depth image with proper scale and dtype, I don't know why this, but it works(not really...).

 ### Update:
-I have tested with this code above, but seems not work.
+I have tested with the code above, but seems not work fine.
 I really don't know what 'depth scale' this algorithm uses.

 You can refer to https://github.com/carlosbeltran/klgparser/issues/1 (My issue) to get more details.